opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - generated BOMs for distance module
 - started mobile robotics course w1
 - managed to generate 4MHz frequency on NUCLEO board

+### 2019.07.10 - w6 (wednesday)

+- tried repairing both Prusa printers
+  - bottom Prusa has mintemp error -> nozzle thermister not connected
+  - top Prusa: a part of filament god compressed and it's diameter augmented.
+It is stuck at the entry of the head.
+Not possible to load new filament
+- installed Ultimaker Cura to start printing corners, but the model is just too high -> the soft wouldn't slice
+- the repair of the bottom prusa failed because the temperature probe is stuck.
+I wasn't able to take it out after removing the necessary screws.
+I suppose it is caused by the plastic that is spread all over the head.
+I tried melting it using the heat gun for soldering, but it didn't work.
+- soldered 3 distance module mother boards